praeclarum/praeclarum.github.io/_posts/2025/2025-10-21-many-ways-to-deploy-ios.md

 ## Conclusion

 There you have it, four different ways to deploy your iOS app to a physical device for testing.
-No IDEs needed.
+No IDE needed.
 My personal favorite is `dotnet build -t:Run` because it's the simplest and most reliable method.
-But knowing the alternatives can be useful in certain situations, when showing off to your mom, looking cool at parties, or when you just want to feel like a true command line iOS hacker dev.
+But knowing the alternatives can be useful in certain situations, when showing off to your mom, looking cool at parties, or when you just want to feel like a true command‑line iOS hacker dev.